Hvorfor bygger Amazon Kuiper?

 3. Competing with other satellite internet providers: Amazon’s foray into the satellite internet space puts it in direct competition with companies like SpaceX’s Starlink and OneWeb.
 These companies are also working on building satellite networks to provide global internet coverage.
 By entering this market, Amazon aims to establish itself as a key player and gain a competitive edge.

-4. Supporting other Amazon services: Kuiper could also complement Amazon’s existing services and offerings.
+4. Støtter andre Amazon-tjenester: Kuiper could also complement Amazon’s existing services and offerings.
 For instance, it could enhance the capabilities of Amazon Web Services (AWS), the company’s cloud computing platform, by providing reliable and high-speed internet connectivity to users.

 5. Enabling future technologies: As technology continues to advance, reliable internet access becomes increasingly crucial.
 By building Kuiper, Amazon is positioning itself to take advantage of emerging technologies such as the Internet of Things (IoT), autonomous vehicles, and artificial intelligence.
 These technologies rely heavily on a robust and widespread internet infrastructure.